edsac-status-monitor/libedsacnetworking/README.md

 typedef struct {
     Message msg; // Error Message
-    struct in_addr address; // IPv4 address which sent (or generated) the error } BufferItem;
+    struct in_addr address; // IPv4 address which sent (or generated) the error time_t recv_time; // the time at which the message was received } BufferItem;
 ```